isomerpages/moe-woodlandsringpri/_forms-resources-useful-links/Canteen.md

 ---
 To be updated
 ===========
-Currently there are no vacancy for canteen holders.
+Currently there are no vacancy for canteen stall holders.